ayush14029/go/README.md

 sample - [weight_dict.json](https://github.com/ayush14029/go/blob/master/weight_dict.json)

-{"files_length":1e-7,"file_count":0.0055,"relative_added":0.0017,"relative_deleted":0.0007,"commit_count":0.00125,"relative_directory_contr":1}
+`{"files_length":1e-7,"file_count":0.0055,"relative_added":0.0017,"relative_deleted":0.0007,"commit_count":0.00125,
+"relative_directory_contr":1}`

 Specify weights for all features, including 0 if feature is not needed

-** Note: For some directories (About 200/900), there might be too few training/testing samples to determine a legitimate ranking of the users and the commits in the particular directory.
+**Note: For some directories (About 200/900), there might be too few training/testing samples to determine a legitimate ranking of the users and the commits in the particular directory.
 Additionally, these also include some directories which no longer exist due to. further. commits.
-In such a cases the rankings are not provided **
+In such a cases the rankings are not provided**

 The following diagram explores the construction of the ranking function, the training of the Learning to Rank Model and the testing performed against the metrics: